qlik-oss/server-side-extension/docs/writing_a_plugin.md

 * It is easier to maintain control of what end users can do with user defined functions.
 Allowing users to run arbitrary scripts poses a security risk.
 By supporting only pre-defined functions, this threat is minimized.
 * Some languages are not optimal to be used as script languages.
 * You can avoid writing duplicate scripts in the Qlik expressions when you want to perform the same operations multiple times.
-* It is easier to view and edit long scripts in separate files rather than in the expression editory or load script editor in Qlik.
+* It is easier to view and edit long scripts in separate files rather than in the expression editor or load script editor in Qlik.

 To call a function from the expression editor or load script in Qlik, use the following form: